Home Examples Screenshots User manual Bluesky logo YouTube

 OghmaNano Simulate organic/Perovskite Solar Cells, OFETs, and OLEDs DOWNLOAD

-In Part B we treated the contact geometry as fixed and explored how the resistive losses depend on material properties and scan settings.
-In practice, however, the most powerful knob you have is geometry: the mesh pattern, its pitch, its line width, and the device size it must serve.
+In Part B, we kept the contact geometry fixed and examined how resistive losses depend on material properties and scan settings.
+However, in practice the most powerful parameter under your control is the geometry: the mesh pattern, its pitch, its line width, and the size of the device it must cover.

-In this section we will modify the physical structure of the contact.
-This includes swapping between different honeycomb patterns, editing the underlying mesh dimensions, and resizing the simulated substrate.
+In this part, we will change the physical structure of the contact.
+This includes switching between different honeycomb patterns, editing the dimensions of the underlying mesh, and changing the size of the simulated substrate.

-💡 Tip: If you want to generate your own mesh patterns from 2D images (e.g. from a printed mask, microscope image, or CAD export), see /manual/tutorial-shape-db-part-a.html.
-This is the workflow used to populate the Shape Database referenced below.
+💡 Tip: If you want to generate your own mesh patterns from 2D images (for example from a printed mask, microscope image, or CAD output), see /manual/tutorial-shape-db-part-a.html.
+This is the same method used to populate the Shape Database referred to below.

-Step 1: Open the Object Editor for the metallic mesh
+Step 1: Open the Object Editor for the metal mesh

-In the 3D view, right-click the hexagonal metallic mesh and choose Edit object (see ??).
+In the 3D view, right-click on the hexagonal metal mesh and choose Edit object (see ??).
 This opens the Object Editor (??).

 Right-click menu on the hexagonal mesh highlighting Edit object